OUR GOAL: ZERO ACCIDENTS

 At SCE, we believe that every accident, and therefore every injury, is preventable, and we embed that philosophy into every SCE project through a combination of technical field procedures and ongoing training programs.
 Every employee has stop-work authority—if it's not safe, don't do it.
 We also ask our subcontractors and partners to adopt our commitment to safety and health.
 The result is exceptional safety performance, even in hazardous work environments, severe weather, and remote locations.

 Nearly 1.3 million people die every year from vehicle-related incidents, and up to 50 million are injured.
 In an effort to improve safety on the road, the United Nations has marked 2011 to 2020 as the Decade of Action for Road Safety.
 SCE is contributing to that effort.
-In 2013, we enhanced our driving program to include GPS equipment to monitor speed and safe driving.
+SCE enhanced our driving program, we enhanced our driving program to include GPS equipment to monitor speed and safe driving.
 Since its inception, speeding has decreased by 65%.
 Additionally, SCE has prohibited talking or using cellphones and electronic devices while driving a company vehicle or driving for company business.

 Through more robust planning for potential consequences, especially those associated with higher-risk activities, we will better protect our workforce from unacceptable risks.
 Our analysis of safety incidents and lessons learned in the past several years has led us to embrace the importance of recognizing and reacting to the potential and actual outcomes of an incident.
 Through careful analysis, we learned that a subset of incidents, usually associated with higher-risk activities, has the potential to become serious injuries or fatalities.
 This awareness enables teams to better focus efforts on those activities.